 Take any real-world problem with a geographic nature such as climate change, pipeline networking, environmental monitoring.
 Overall, GIS is your most efficient, effective, and cost-saving tool for providing a solution to data management, analysis, and visualization.

 It’s geography in action.

-A GIS curriculum usually comprises of subjects like database management systems, programming, remote sensing, cartography and geostatistics.
+A GIS curriculum is comprised of subjects like database management systems, programming, remote sensing, cartography, and geostatistics.

 Different Concepts.
 Different Roots.

 GIS emerged as a tool to respond to land planning and decision-making.
 Roger Tomlinson recognized the importance of accurate and relevant data by creating the Canadian Land Inventory and the first GIS.

 While Geomatics is a subject describing every method and tool for geographic data acquisition.
 From photogrammetry to land surveying, Geomatics is a scientific term in response to the modern data acquisition techniques in these fields.

 However, these are the roots of the definitions of Geomatics and GIS.
 Often, definitions can evolve and encompass the latest technological development.